Saturday, Oct. 11, 2014

 GPS Device Downloads

-First 950 bandits receive a dry fit athletic Outlaw Trail 100 shirt, ticket to the Cyclist Social Pasta Dinner, and other Miscellaneous items.
-Plus, as a rider you enjoy sag wagon support on the course, fruit and sports drinks, and a meal after the race!
+First 950 bandits receive an Outlaw Trail 100 shirt, ticket to the Cyclist Social Pasta Dinner, and other Miscellaneous items.
+Plus, as a rider you enjoy sag wagon support on the course, fruit and sports drinks, and a meal after the tour!

 Packet Pick-up & Registration